 A sex offender may change their notified details in advance:

-- If such a notification is made, the police must be informed of the date of the expected change
+- If this happens, the police must be told of the date of the expected change

 - If the change takes place more than two days before the expected date, another notification must be made to the police